-This stage will only be invoked in the following circumstances:

-- Following an emergency suspension under section 3 of this policy; or - Following a referral from a Support to Study Case Meeting; or - If the student does not agree or is not engaging with the action plan agreed at a Support to Study Case Meeting; or - As an outcome of an academic appeal; or - As a recommendation from a Pro-Vice Chancellor as a condition of granting an exceptional supplementary year or suspension; or - If in the opinion of the Director of Student Health and Inclusion or Director of Student Life and Wellbeing the case is sufficiently serious to warrant an immediate referral without consideration of stage 1.

-It is not necessary to have been through stage 1 of this Policy before commencing stage 2.
+- 5.1 This stage will only be invoked in the following circumstances: - a) If the student does not respond to an invitation to attend a Support to Study Meeting on more than one occasion or does not engage with the action plan agreed and there is potentially high risk to the student or others; - b) Following a referral from a Support to Study Case Meeting; - c) Where a risk assessment has found high or urgent risk but emergency suspension is not required; - d) Prior to returning to studies following a suspension made by a Fitness to Study Panel under Stage 2, under the emergency provision in section 6, or following a voluntary suspension where serious welfare or mental health concerns were identified); - e) As a recommendation from a Pro Vice-Chancellor as a condition of granting an exceptional supplementary year or suspension; - f) As an outcome of an academic appeal; - g) If in the opinion of the Director of Student health and Inclusion or Director of Student Life and Wellbeing the risk to the student or the University Community is sufficiently serious to warrant an immediate referral without consideration of stage 1. - 5.2 It is not necessary to have been through stage 1 of this Policy before commencing stage 2.